JoaoGuimaraes22/The-Monarch/monarch-project-tracker.md

    - **Scene Routes**: All CRUD and reorder operations modernized with parameter objects
    - **Chapter Routes**: All CRUD and reorder operations modernized with cross-act support
    - **Act Routes**: All CRUD and reorder operations modernized
+   - **Import Routes**: All import operations standardized with professional middleware
    - **Creation Routes**: All missing creation endpoints added with modern patterns

 4. **✅ COMPLETE: Professional API Features**